digital-asset/daml/docs/source/concepts/local-ledger.rst

   `reduce`:sub:`X`\ `(G)` is called the `X`\ -**reduction** of `G`.
   As before, `X` is omitted if it contains all actions in `G`.

-The causality graph for the `CounterOffer` workflow is minimal and therefore its own reduction.
+The causality graph for the split `CounterOffer` workflow is minimal and therefore its own reduction.
 It is also the reduction of the topological sort, i.e., the :ref:`ledger <split-counteroffer-ledger>` in the :ref:`out-of-band causality example <causality-example-out-of-band>`.

 .. note::